DevOpsPlayground/DIY/playgrounds/May_2020/header.md

 Before we get started there are a few things that are worth noting.
 We have set the defaults to a number of variables that can be changed within the `variables.tf` file if required:

-* The current code will build a single workstation instance in AWS.
+* The current code will build a single workstation instance in AWS and a single RDS Postgres instance.
 * The workstation instance will run two containers.
 One with the project directory uploaded and wetty installed allowing SSH from the web.
 The other has VS Code installed providing a text editor to amend and save changed code.
+* The playground author is a big fan of VIM so, if you'd rather challenge yourself a little, give that a Go (no pun intended)!
+If not, you can use the VS Code IDE.
 * If you have your own hosted zone set up in Route53 then you can use your own domain for each instance rather than the IPs.
-To do this uncomment lines `40-47` in `main.tf`, lines `10-12` in `outputs.tf` and lines `22-26` in `variables.tf`
+To do this uncomment lines `54-61` in `main.tf`, lines `21-23` in `outputs.tf` and lines `27-31` in `variables.tf`
 * The default `region` is set to `eu-west-2`
 * The default `deploy_count` is set to 1.
 Change this if you are running the playground for more than one user.
+* The RDS instance is running on a `db.t2-micro`, which is part of the free tier so no charge there!
-* The default `instance_type` is set to t2.medium as the t2.micro does not have enough resource to efficiently run the workstation.
+* The default `instance_type` is set to `t2.medium` as the t2.micro does not have enough resource to efficiently run the workstation.
 This on-demand pricing is $0.0464 per hour (£0.034 per hour) per instance.
 Should you leave this running for 1 month (720 hours), you would be charged $33.63 (£24.48) per instance. **make sure you delete the instance when finished with the playground!**

 # Build Infrastructure

-Make sure you are in the `October` directory and run:
+Make sure you are in the `May_2020` directory and run:

 ```
 $ terraform init